Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Gaussian Modulated Coherent State Protocol

-In the case where Bob actively compensates for phase drift in real-time, a single quadrature measurement enables Eve to launch IR attack as the frame of measurement at Bob matches with that of state preparation at Alice.
-But, in the case where Alice compensates her quadrature data for the phase drift during the post-processing period and thereby matches with Bob's frame of measurement, a single quadrature measurement can be implemented without switching the quadrature.
-In the next section, we provide evidence that no switching GMCS protocol with single quadrature measurement at an arbitrary frame of measurement is equivalent to GG02 protocol.
+In the case where Bob actively compensates for phase drift in real-time, a fixed choice of phase enables Eve to launch IR attack as the frame of measurement at Bob matches with that of state preparation at Alice.
+But, in the case where Alice compensates her quadrature data for the phase drift during the post-processing and thereby matches with Bob's frame of measurement, a single (fixed) quadrature measurement can be implemented without switching the quadrature.
+In the next section, we provide evidence that no switching GMCS protocol with single quadrature measurement at an arbitrary choice of $\theta_{\text{Bob}}$ is equivalent to GG02 protocol.